Why attend This Career Fair?

 The CISE Career Fair provides an opportunity that cannot be found elsewhere.
 It is the only career fair at the University of Florida that specifically caters to students and alumni with experience in computer science, computer engineering, and digital arts and sciences.
 The large variety of companies that attend are hoping, in particular, to recruit from a pool of people with some kind of computing experience.

-The Fall 2020 CISE Career Fair will be a virtual event.
+The Spring 2021 CISE Career Fair will be a virtual event.
 Please be aware of the following when you register on the CareerEco site for this event.

 - By using CareerEco, you are consenting to the sharing of all personal data you provide to CareerEco, which may be shared with Host Organizations and Participating Organizations.

-- Care should be taken to remove restricted personal information e.g. SSN, bank account information and highly private information from documents which are being shared online.
+- Care should be taken to remove restricted personal information e.g. SSN, bank account information and highly private information from documents that are being shared online.

 Even though this semester’s event is virtual, please wear business casual attire as there is the potential for face-to-face conversations.
 Dressing appropriately goes a long way.
 We suggest wearing something that would make sense for the industry but is still professional dress.